Solar-Helix-Independent-Transport/allianceauth-mumble-temp/README.md

 # Usage
 A user with the create permission crates a link and copy's it to the people who need access, TempLink users will be given the group `Guest`, mumble ACL's can be setup to restrict access as required.
 The mumble chat command `!kicktemps` will purge the mumble server of all temp users, if they still have a valid Templink they will be able to reconnect until it either expires or is removed from the tool.
-Only members who have thw `Kick User` permission can use the command.
+Only members who have the `Kick User` permission can use the command.

 # Setup
 > ⚠️This is assuming you already have configured a fully functioning mumble service.